Scholar: Role in society

-Scholars have generally been upheld as creditable figures of high social standing, who are engaged in work important to society.
-In Imperial China, in the period from 206 BC until AD 1912, the intellectuals were the Scholar-officials ("Scholar-gentlemen"), who were civil servants appointed by the Emperor of China to perform the tasks of daily governance.
+Scholars have generally been upheld as credible figures of high social standing who are engaged in work important to society.
+In Imperial China, from 206 BC to 1912, the intellectuals were the Scholar-officials (or 'scholar-gentlemen'): civil servants appointed by the Emperor of China to perform the tasks of daily governance.
 Such civil servants earned academic degrees by means of Imperial examination, and also were skilled calligraphers, and knew Confucian philosophy.
 Historian Wing-Tsit Chan concludes that:

 Generally speaking, the record of these scholar-gentlemen has been a worthy one.
-It was good enough to be praised and imitated in 18th century Europe.
+It was good enough to be praised and imitated in 18th-century Europe.
 Nevertheless, it has given China a tremendous handicap in their transition from government by men to government by law, and personal considerations in Chinese government have been a curse.

-In Joseon Korea (1392–1910), the intellectuals were the literati, who knew how to read and write, and had been designated, as the chungin (the "middle people"), in accordance with the Confucian system.
-Socially, they constituted the petite bourgeoisie, composed of scholar-bureaucrats (scholars, professionals, and technicians) who administered the dynastic rule of the Joseon dynasty.
+In Joseon Korea (1392–1910), the intellectuals were the literati, who knew how to read and write, and were designated as the chungin in accordance with the Confucian system.
+Socially, they constituted the petite bourgeoisie, composed of scholar-bureaucrats (i.e., scholars, professionals, and technicians) who administered the rule of the Joseon dynasty.

-In his 1847 address, Emmanuel Vogel Gerhart asserted that scholars have an obligation to rigorously continue their studies, so as to remain aware of new knowledge being generated, and to contribute their own insights to the body of knowledge available to all:
+In an 1847 address, Emanuel Vogel Gerhart asserted that scholars have an obligation to rigorously continue their studies, so as to remain aware of new knowledge being generated, and to contribute their own insights to the body of knowledge available to all:

 The progress of science involves momentous interests.
 It merits the attention of all sincere lovers of truth.
 Every ...scholar is under obligations to contribute towards the ever-progressive unfolding of its riches and power.
 [They]...should combine their energies to bring to view what has eluded the keen vision of those men of noble intellectual stature who have lived and died before them.

-Many scholars are also professors engaged in the teaching of others.
-In a number of countries, the title "Research Professor" refers to a person who is primarily engaged in research, and who has few or no teaching obligations.
-The title is used in this sense in the United Kingdom, where it is known as Research Professor at some universities, and Professorial Research Fellow at other institutions and in northern Europe.

-Research Professor is quite often the most senior rank of a research-focused career in the U.K and northern Europe, and regarded as equal in rank, to a teaching full professorship.
-Frequently, the job of research professor has permanent employment, like a tenured professor in the U.S., and the position is held by a particularly distinguished scholar.
+Many scholars are also professors who teach others.
+In many countries, the title "Research Professor" refers to a person primarily engaged in research, with few or no teaching obligations.
+The title is used in this sense in the United Kingdom, where it is known as "research professor" at some universities, and "professorial research fellow" at other institutions, and in northern Europe.
+Research Professor is quite often the most senior rank of a research-focused career in the U.K and northern Europe, and is regarded as equal in rank to a teaching full professorship.
+Frequently, the job of research professor is permanent, like a tenured professor in the U.S., and the position is held by a particularly distinguished scholar.
 Thus, the title is seen as more prestigious than a teaching full professorship.

-A research professorship, has a somewhat similar sense of prestige in the United States, with an exception that research professors in the U.S. are often non-permanent positions, that must fund their salaries from external sources.
+A research professorship has a somewhat similar sense of prestige in the United States, except that research professors in the U.S. are often non-permanent positions that must fund their salaries from external sources.
 This is not the case in most other countries.